nextstrain/augur/docs/exportv.md

 The URL for these, respectively, would be `...virus/AB` or `...virus/ABv2`.

-### What's different:
+In your metadata file, any column called `url` will be considered a link to that unique sequence in an online database (like Genbank), and will be the link attached to the Accession number.
+Any column called `paper_url` will be taken as a link associated to that author/title/journal.

+## Command-line Options

+ #### General Display

 * Specify the title of your run using `--title`.
 You'll need to use a bit of a strange quote system for this to work.
-For example: `--title '\'Phylodynamics of My Interesting Pathogen\''`
+For example: `--title '\'Phylodynamics of My Interesting Pathogen\''`  **TO DO**

   _(Previously the "title" field in your config file.)_
 <br>

 * You can now have more than one maintainer associated with your run!
 Specify the maintainers with `--maintainers`.
-Use double quotes for the  whole argument, and single-quotes to separate names (ex: `--maintainers "'Jane Doe' 'Ravi Kupra'"`)
+Use double quotes for the  whole argument, and single-quotes to separate names (ex: `--maintainers "'Jane Doe' 'Ravi Kupra'"`) **TO DO**

    _(Previously the first part of the "maintainer" field in your config file.)_
 <br>

 * Specify the websites of maintainers with `--maintainer-urls`.
-Put them in the same order as the `--maintainers` so they link up with the right people! (ex: `--maintainer-urls 'www.janedoe.com www.ravikupra.co.uk'`)
+Put them in the same order as the `--maintainers` so they link up with the right people! (ex: `--maintainer-urls 'www.janedoe.com www.ravikupra.co.uk'`) **TO DO**

   _(Previously the second part of the "maintainer" field in your config file.)_
 <br>

 * If you want to specify what panels are visible, use `--panels`.
 By default, if the data is available, Auspice will show the tree, map, and entropy panels.
-You can specify "tree", "map", "entropy", and "frequencies". _(???)_ (ex: `--panels "tree map entropy"`)
+You can specify "tree", "map", "entropy", and "frequencies". (ex: `--panels "tree map entropy"`) You must specify "frequencies" here _and_ supply a tip frequency file to `auspice` to display tip frequencies.

   _(Previously the "panels" field in the your config file.)_
 <br>